duniter/duniter/doc/Protocol.md

 sigDelay    | Minimum delay between 2 identical certifications (same pubkeys).
 Must be superior to `sigValidity`. sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
-Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT xpercent    | Minimum percent of sentries to reach to match the distance rule
+Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigWindow   | Maximum delay a certification can wait before being expired for non-writing. sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT xpercent    | Minimum percent of sentries to reach to match the distance rule